Do you have students who could use a boost in their reading comprehension?

 After carefully reviewing the instructions with the class (if this is the first time they’ve done an anticipation guide), read the statements to them, with them, or have them read individually.

 If reading together, discuss with students why they agree or disagree with each statement.
-Don’t, as the teacher, give away too much information about the topic and/or book.
+Don’t give away too much information about the topic and/or book.
 Remember, you’re trying to informally assess what students already know! 😉

 In the “BEFORE” column, they’ll mark T for true or F for false for each statement.
 Their decisions depend on their individual prior knowledge.